 - Log on to the EDAS console.

-- In the left-side navigation pane, choose .
+- In the upper-right corner of the Application Overview page, choose .

 - Manual: manually triggers the release of the next batch.

-Verify the result
+Verify the results

-Roll back an application
+Roll back the application